 CIFF operates on the traditional territories of the Treaty 7 region, which includes the Blackfoot First Nation tribes of Siksika, Bearspaw, Chiniki, and Wesley and the Region 3 Metis Nation of Alberta.

-The first Calgary International Film Festival (CIFF) was held in 2000 for six days, and was attended by 8,000 people.
-Now, attendance had more than quadrupled to over 35,000 for the expanded 11-day festival.
+The first Calgary International Film Festival (CIFF) was held in 2000 for six days and was attended by 8,000 people.
+Now, attendance has nearly quadrupled to ~30,000 for the expanded 11-day festival.

-In 2022, CIFF celebrates its 23rd year, September 22 - October 2.
-The 11-day showcase of over 175 multi-genre feature and short films from Canada and around the world also hosts an Industry Week series that emphasizes unique and exciting ways for filmmakers and fans to interact.
-Our virtual cinema program returns this year for audiences across Alberta, Saskatchewan, and Manitoba.
+In 2023, CIFF celebrates its 24th year, September 21 - October 1.
+The 11-day showcase of over 200 multi-genre feature and short films from Canada and around the world also hosts an Industry Week series that emphasizes unique and exciting ways for filmmakers and fans to interact.

-Calgary International Film Festival is now the largest film festival in Alberta and is the sixth-largest in Canada.
-It is also an Oscar-qualifying festival for short films, a Canadian Screen Award Qualifying festival, and was named one of "50 Film Festivals Worth the Entry Fee" in 2009, 2016, 2017, 2019, 2020 & 2022 by MovieMaker Magazine.
+Calgary International Film Festival is now the largest film festival in Alberta and the sixth-largest in Canada.
+It is also an Oscar-qualifying festival for short films, a Canadian Screen Award Qualifying festival, and was named one of "50 Film Festivals Worth the Entry Fee" in 2009, 2016, 2017, 2019, 2020, 2022, and 2023 by MovieMaker Magazine.

-To learn more about our most recent festival download our 2020 Festival Report.
+To learn more about our most recent festival, see our 2023 Festival Report.

-Achieving our mission includes hosting a large number of participating filmmakers – both locally and from abroad – and connecting them with the audience through interactive post-screening Q&As, networking, and through panels and film talks open to the general public.
+Achieving our mission includes hosting a large number of participating filmmakers – both locally and from abroad – and connecting them with the audience through interactive post-screening Q&As, networking, panels and film talks.

 We seek the most compelling, innovative, and noteworthy films, and present them in a festival format that is interesting, distinctive, and unique.
-Each year’s line-up is presented in sections that group the Festival's offerings into easily identifiable categories – Canadian Narrative Feature, Canadian Documentary, International Narrative, International Documentary, Special Presentations, Late Shift, Music on Screen, Official Selection, and Shorts.
-We present a number of awards to outstanding films selected by our audiences and esteemed juries with cash and prizes totaling over $43,000.
+Each year’s line-up is presented in sections that group the Festival's offerings into easily identifiable categories – Canadian Narrative Feature, Canadian Documentary, International Narrative, International Documentary, Special Presentations, Late Shift, Music on Screen and Shorts.
+We present a number of awards to outstanding films selected by our audiences and esteemed juries with cash and prizes.

 We screen films of every genre, selected from our backyard and around the world.
 Passion for film cuts across virtually every culture and demographic, making CIFF an exceptional opportunity for a truly inclusive artistic celebration.